Daniel-Mietchen/pledges/faq.md

   - Yes
 * Am I available as a peer reviewer for other outputs of scholarly workflows?
   - Yes
-* Am I available as a peer reviewer for scholarly manuscripts?
-  - Yes

 ## Publishing